• Skip to primary navigation

 How to Use Dried Lime Slices

-Your dehydrated lime slices will look so pretty in your containers on their own, but they have so many more uses than simply throwing in a bowl of potpourri.
+Your dehydrated lime slices will look so pretty in your containers, but they have many more uses than simply throwing in a potpourri bowl.

 • Roast chicken: Place slices in the cavity or make a bed for the chicken to sit on.